 - Violated its duty to use care;

 - Caused injuries because of its violation; and

 - Forced the victim to incur damages that can be compensated as a result.

 Truck drivers and trucking companies must use reasonable care to protect others on the road from foreseeable and unnecessary hazards.
 This duty includes compliance with the federal and state laws regarding the operation of their vehicles, such as maintenance and inspection of brakes, driver training, and safe loading.
 If a truck’s braking ability is diminished because of carelessness by a driver or company, an injured person can hold each of them accountable for his or her damages.
 These may include compensation for incurred and anticipated medical expenses, property damage, lost income, loss in earning capacity, and pain and suffering.
 Florida gives victims four years to file an injury lawsuit.

 If a close relative died in a fatal truck crash, you can seek damages through a wrongful death claim.
 Forms of compensation that may be available could include reimbursement for your loved one’s medical bills, his or her funeral expenses, and your loss of companionship.
 The statute of limitations for Florida wrongful death lawsuits is two years.Risk of Loss of Evidence

-At Frankl & Kominsky, our big rig accident lawyers will stand up for your right to damages after a collision near Boynton Beach or elsewhere in the region, such as Deerfield Beach, Coral Springs, or Miami.
+At Frankl & Kominsky, our big rig accident lawyers will stand up for your right to damages after a collision near West Palm Beach or elsewhere in the region, such as Delray Beach, Boca Raton, or Lake Worth.
 We have the experience and resources to conduct an exhaustive investigation of the crash, consult with experts, and present a solid case on your behalf.
 Call us today at (855) 800-8000 for a free consultation.
 You can also reach us through our online form.
 We speak Spanish and Creole.